Monroe College's Bronx campus is an ideal urban campus located in the bustling Fordham section.

 In addition to academics, students can gain valuable real-world experience by joining the award-winning Monroe College ENACTUS team (formally SIFE), working at the Center for Entrepreneurial Excellence or interning for a corporation.
 Monroe College is a proud member of the Sigma Beta Delta Honor Society, a group that promotes, recognizes and rewards scholastic achievement in business education.

-Monroe's School of Business & Accounting received initial
+School of Business & Accounting undergraduate programs offered at the Bronx

-accreditation from the Accreditation Council for Business Schools and
+Accreditation Council for Business Schools and Programs (ACBSP).
+Monroe’s

-first apply for ACBSP membership and have regional accreditation.
+accreditation, schools must first apply for ACBSP membership and have regional

-Schools are also required to complete a self-study, demonstrating their
+accreditation.
+Schools are also required to complete a self-study,

-commitment to improvement, innovation and scholarship, which is followed
+demonstrating their commitment to improvement, innovation and scholarship.

 Learn more about the value of choosing an ACBSP accredited business